NervanaSystems/aeon/doc/source/user_guide.rst

 Configuration
 -------------

-The dataloader configuration consists of several loader configurations, then individual configs for the different modalities.
+The dataloader configuration consists of a base loader config, then individual configs for the different modalities.
 These configs are captured by a python dictionary.
 For example,

 .. code-block:: python